4d/docs/docs/MSC/repair.md

 sidebar_label: Repair Page
 ---

 This page is used to repair the data file when it has been damaged.
-Generally, you will only use these functions at the request of 4D, when anomalies have been detected while opening the application or following a [verification](verify.md).
+Generally, you will only use these functions under the supervision of 4D technical teams, when anomalies have been detected while opening the application or following a [verification](verify.md).

 **Warning:** Each repair operation involves the duplication of the original file, which increases the size of the application folder.
 It is important to take this into account (especially in macOS where 4D applications appear as packages) so that the size of the application does not increase excessively.
 Manually removing the copies of the original file inside the package can be useful to minimize the package size.